plane-watch/ytbot/README.md

 # plane.watch Discord Youtube Bot

-Posts new videos to Youtube.
+Posts new Youtube videos to Discord.

 In the root of the repository, create a `.env` file containing the following: